urmi-21/orfipy/scripts/README.md

 ```
 First argument is input fasta file, Second is the min orf length, Third is the out directory

+### Reproduce figures in the paper
+Use the file `makeplot.ipynb` in jupyter notebook to reproduce the figures in the paper.

 ### Scripts description